cheuzard/serv-client/README.md

    type messages in any client's terminal.
 The message will be broadcasted to all connected clients.

-> Note: due to the limitation of working on terminal when a message is received the text being written will be split by it but when pressing enter the message being sent will still keep it's integrity without loss, *this will be fixed later on*
+> Note: due to the limitation of working on terminal, incoming messages may interrupt and split the text you're typing.
+However, when you press enter to send the message, it will be sent as a complete and intact message, without losing any content. *this will be fixed later on*

 ## License